2001:

 4 P.M.
 Sponsored by the Coca-Cola Company and hosted by Walt himself, it is watched by about 20

-million people (although only 10.5 million TV sets exist in the U.S.).
-Guests include Edgar Bergen & his
+million people (an amazing feat considering only 10.5 million TV sets exist in the U.S.).
+Guests include

-dummies Charlie McCarthy & Mortimer Snerd, Walt's daughters Diane & Sharon, Kathryn Beaumont (the
+Edgar Bergen and his dummies Charlie McCarthy & Mortimer Snerd, Walt's daughters Diane & Sharon,

 1951: